bogdansoft/java_foundations/NOTES.md

 #### Id
 ![id](https://github.com/bogdansoft/java_foundations/blob/master/src/main/resources/images/Id.png)

 This annotation (@Id) is simple and it's used to “mark” the primary key for the table.
-This annotation should only be used at the field level.
+This annotation should only be used at the field & method level.

 #### Column
 ![column](https://github.com/bogdansoft/java_foundations/blob/master/src/main/resources/images/Column.png)

 For column names, use the @Column annotation and specify the actual column name that you'd like to use inside of it.
-This annotation should only be used at field level.
+This annotation should only be used at field & method level.

 #### OneToMany
 ![one](https://github.com/bogdansoft/java_foundations/blob/master/src/main/resources/images/OneToMany.png)